 Bridging the gap is going to take work on both sides.
 We have to acknowledge that this parenting thing is hard sometimes, whether you have a child with special needs or not.
 We need to be willing to look beyond ourselves, reach out to those who are struggling, accept friendship and help when it’s offered, and do everything in our power to bridge the gap so that no parent feels alone on this journey.

 Before bridges can be built, walls must be torn down.
 And before walls can be torn down, walls must be understood.

-The Story Behind the Series The story of this series begins five years ago.
+The Story Behind this Special Needs Series The story of this series begins five years ago.
 Kathryn, Sara, and I were young military wives who had met online.
 We were expecting our first babies – all boys.
 We commented on bumpdates and nursery pictures and even sent baby gifts to each other.
-One after another, we gave birth to our precious baby boys. … [Read more…]
+One after another, we gave birth to our precious … [Read more…]